ConnorWolff0/mle-rl/README.md

 # Compact shift-aware MLE environment

-This repository is the runnable prototype.
 A coding agent receives a starter binary-classification program and improves its future probability predictions under distribution shift.
 Prediction quality is the only scored objective;
 the time limit is only a feasibility check.